- See a full list of publications

 Erdem Akbas - Commitment-detachment and authorial presence in postgraduate academic writing: A comparative study of Turkish native speakers, Turkish speakers of English and English native speakers.

-Noha Sami Halabi, Investigating learner autonomy in a Saudi Arabian context.
+Noha Sami Halabi - Exploring learner autonomy in a Saudi Arabian EFL context.